omarfarukbadhon/Solar-MPPT-Controller/README.md

 # Design and Development of a 1.5A MPPT Solar Charge Controller!
 Built around the LT3652, this compact system is optimized for 15W solar panels and 12V SLA batteries, offering efficient 3-stage charging with enhanced thermal and electrical protection.
-Designed for harsh environments with:
+Designed for harsh environments with: <br>
-✅ Reverse polarity and surge protection
+✅ Reverse polarity and surge protection <br>
 ✅ DIN-rail mountable compact PCBA (75×55 mm)

 # 3D View of Solar MPPT Charge controller design